The purpose of this guidance

 - Prevent child labor of any kind.
 Children should not be forced to perform paid or unpaid work or participate in public performances of any kind.

 Beyond supporting the basics of safety and security, a responsible childcare placement should also have an active education program that is focused on developing relevant social and academic skills.
 Any education program should also be aligned with a national or regional curriculum, if one exists.

 4. Demonstrate impact and a commitment to building a long-term partnership

 A childcare provider should be able to demonstrate the positive impact that their organization has over time.
 This should include detailed information about the social need that the provider is aiming to address and evidence to show that they are genuinely meeting this need.
-This includes providing evidence of how their work does not support the long-term institutionalization of childcare but rather genuinely meets a need that is created when traditional family-based childcare solutions are missing or unavailable.

 A responsible provider should also be willing to commit to a long-term partnership with our local IVHQ teams, so that the placement of volunteers can help to support the development of local staff as caregivers and develop the long-term capacity of the organization as a whole.